 Primarily designed for divers, it can withstand water up to 4,000 feet, equipped with a chronometer, helium escape valve, and bi-directional rotating bezel.

 Its crystal window is also an anti-reflective, scratch-resistant sapphire.
 Lastly, its band is made of rubber with a push-button folding clasp.

 While the Apple Watch is not technically for left-handed but since it has a rotating display, it is versatile for right- and left-handed alike.

-Its clock display may be digital or analog and can even display a barometric altimeter, accelerometer, gyroscope and even your heart rate.
+Its clock display may be digital or analog and can even display a barometric altimeter, accelerometer, gyroscope, and even your heart rate.

-However, despite being a digital device, it is water resistant up to 164 feet so you may still wear it while swimming or in the shower.
+However, despite being a digital device, it is water-resistant up to 164 feet so you may still wear it while swimming or in the shower.
 All these are contained in a durable sapphire crystal casing.

-Chimera Carbon 7177 is another uniquely stylish watch brought by 48mm carbon-fiber titanium case and calfskin strap.
+Chimera Carbon 7177 is another uniquely stylish watch brought by 48 mm carbon-fiber titanium case and calfskin strap.

 The luminescent numerals and hands in contrast to the black dial make it easy to tell time – even up to the seconds!
 It also displays the date, has chronograph subdials, and an extra hand to show the GMT (Greenwich Mean Time).

 The numeral six at the bottom center is also made intentionally large to showcase the date at its center, while the sides contain the chronograph subdials.

 The 49mm case is made of stainless steel featuring a fixed black-finished bezel.
 The cover, on the other hand, is scratch-resistant mineral crystal and the band is made of silicone, both intentionally designed for durability.
-Lastly, it is water resistant up to 3,300 feet which allows you to wear it even during your water activities.
+Lastly, it is water-resistant up to 3,300 feet which allows you to wear it even during your water activities.

 One interesting fact about this unusually designed TAG wristwatch is that it is the timeless classic worn by Steve McQueen, a famous actor in the 1960s and 70s who starred in films such as The Great Escape (1963), Bullitt (1968) and The Getaway (1972).